-This annual report consists of two parts: (1) management's discussion and analysis; and (2) the financial statements, including the notes to financial statements.
+This annual report consists of two parts: (1) Management's Discussion and Analysis; and (2) the financial statements, which includes the notes to financial statements.

 The financial statements provide both long-term and short-term information about the District's overall financial status.
 The financial statements also include notes that explain some of the information in the financial statements and provide more detailed data.